 Paper one was a critical review of the policies and practices that guide custody decision-making in cases involving IPV, and which produce and reproduce gender, racial, and class inequities.

 Paper two was a conceptual analysis of the prevailing custody standard applied by courts -- determining what is in the "best interest of the child" (BIC).
-This paper examined whether and how applying an intersectional lens to the BIC standard revealed previously unarticulated inequities in family court processes when IPV is alleged across identities of motherhood, gender, race, and class.
+This paper examined whether and how applying an intersectional lens to the BIC standard revealed previously unarticulated inequities in family court processes across identities of motherhood, gender, race, and class when IPV is alleged.

 Paper three was a qualitative examination of how IPV survivors (in this case mothers) engaged in mothering within the constrained context of ongoing IPV and custody disputes, and how institutional responses to their mothering reflected structural biases and norms embedded in institutional standards.